 Mul Naeng-Myeon (Buckwheat Noodles in Chilled Broth)

-3 oz beef tenderloin or sirloin, thinly sliced
+- 3 ounces beef tenderloin or sirloin thinly sliced